On this page:

 The vaccine (Fluad Quad) has been in high demand to support the successful start of the flu programme for those 65 years and over.
 Afluria Quad can also be used in people 65 years and over and it is funded for everyone in this group.

-There is ample supply for everyone that wants a flu shot this year.
 HCL have notified the Ministry that there is no longer stock of Fluad Quad available for the North Island – providers should order Afluria Quad instead.

 A reminder that Fluad Quad MUST NOT be given to a person under 65.
 It is only approved by Medsafe for people aged 65 and over.
 Please refer to the Medsafe website alert for more information.

-This year, Influvac Tetra is available for use in children aged three and four years of age and Afluria Quad Junior will be available for children aged 6-35 months.
-Please only order and use Influvac Tetra for children aged three and four years.
+This year, Influvac Tetra is available for use in children aged three and four years of age and Afluria Quad Junior will be available for children aged 6–35 months.

 We encourage health and disability care employers including DHBs to fund influenza immunisation programmes for their workforce.